 That combination matters.
 Elias did not stay only a hired litigator.
 He built a law firm and a media platform around the premise that democracy battles are now permanent and deserve both litigation capacity and daily public explanation.

 People who dislike his politics sometimes treat that as proof of self-promotion.
 There is some truth in the charge that Elias understands publicity.
-But the stronger fact is that he recognized something real earlier than many others did: election law had become mass politics.
+But the stronger fact is that he recognized something early: election law had become mass politics.

 The honest way to judge Marc Elias